Guide to the Albert and Patricia Aiken papers

 Volume of collection: 0.5 cubic feet.

-Language of materials: Collection materials entirely in English.
+Language of materials: Materials in this collection are in English.

 Albert Aiken was born in Baltimore, Maryland in 1917.
 He attended the University of Maryland at College Park, learning to fly at both the College Park and Schrom airports.
 In 1940, he enlisted as a flying cadet in the US Army Air Corps.
 After graduating from flight schools at Randolph Field in San Antonio and the Air Corps Advanced Flying School at Kelly Field, Texas in 1941, he was assigned to a pursuit squadron of P-40 fighters, serving in the Aleutians for two years.
 For his service in World War II, Aiken was awarded the Distinguished Flying Cross and Air Medal.
 In 1946, he taught aviation at the Air University in Montgomery, Alabama, flew surplus aircraft to Chile as a member of the US Air Force, and served three years in Japan as commanding officer of the 39th Fighter Squadron.
 Aiken also served at the Pentagon in Washington D.C., in Portugal, and at Andrews Air Force Base, where he retired as chief of operations at the rank of lieutenant colonel.
 He died in Annapolis, Maryland in 2000.

 Alternative formats: A xerographic copy of the scrapbook, indicating the original order of materials, is available in the collection.

-Rights note: The Archives does not hold copyright to these materials.el
+Rights note: The Archives does not hold copyright to these materials.

 Preferred citation: Albert S. and Patricia Aiken World War II papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Custodial history: The collection was presented to John Haile Cloe by Albert S. and Patricia Aiken between 1987 and 2004.